yongyewhon/save_rtsp_stream/README.md

 "S" or "s" to stop the recording

-The vidoe files are stored at inside the record folder
+The video files are stored at inside the record folder